Beamline Phone Number:

 For more info on see the eiger page here

-A new insertion device was installed in shutdown 2 2020.
-The current accessible energy range is 7.8 -24 keV.
+The current accessible energy range is 7.9 -24 keV.

-The low energy range will be extended as commissoning continues.
-If lower energies are a priority for you please let us know in advance of your beamtime.
-Note that at high energies the silicon sensor of the pilatus becomes inefficient.
+The high energy range will be extended as commissoning continues.
+If lower energies are a priority for you please let us know in advance of your beamtime: the eiger will work well but the resolution you can collect to may be limited due to the area of the detector

 The beamline flux is shown in the image below.
 If you need a number ask your local contact.
 If you need an accurate flux please ask your local contact in advance of your beamtime.